 Even if you live near your aging parents, it’s nearly impossible to spend as much time with them as you might like.
 Still, there are several things you can do to maximize your time together.
 Make sure that your visits include connecting with friends, neighbors and healthcare providers to gather information about how your loved one is doing.
 This will help you make decisions about managing the care of your aging parent.

 Removing an aging parent from his or her home and into your own home can be confusing and stressful for everyone involved.
 It’s important to determine not only if your home is the right environment for the individual, but also whether you and your family are prepared to take on the full-time demands of caregiving.

 Placing a parent or aging relative into a care facility is a big decision.
 And, although doing so eases much of the burden of caring for the day-to-day needs of an elder, you still need to take an active role in caregiving.
 It’s important to network with the people who provide care for your aging relative to ensure that all of his or her needs are being met.

-, “Caregiving issues can often ignite or magnify family conflicts, especially when people cope differently with caregiving responsibilities.”
+According to the Alzheimer’s Association, “Caregiving issues can often ignite or magnify family conflicts, especially when people cope differently with caregiving responsibilities.”
 Family members can reduce tension by communicating their own needs while addressing the needs of their loved one.